yanzay/tbot/README.md

 ## Support

-For brief introduction, take a look the blog post [on medium](https://medium.com/@yanzay/develop-your-own-telegram-bot-with-golang-and-tbot-de726883b83c).
+For a brief introduction, take a look the blog post [on medium](https://medium.com/@yanzay/develop-your-own-telegram-bot-with-golang-and-tbot-de726883b83c).

 Join [telegram group](https://t.me/tbotgo) to get support or just to say thank you.